How to scale company culture for distributed teams

-For your next 1-on-1, prepare an example of something your employee recently did well, and explain its impact.
+During your next 1-on-1, prepare an example of something your employee recently did well.
+Explain its impact.

 At Officevibe, we programmed a Kudos “formula” through Slack to ensure that every moment of recognition is thought out and thinks beyond reaching goals to demonstrating company values.